webpack/webpack.js.org/content/api/module-methods.md

 }
 ```

-The compiler treats this as a split point and will split everything from `lodash` into a separate bundle that will be loaded as soon as the `loadLodash` function is called.
+The compiler treats this as a split point and will split everything from `lodash` into a separate bundle.
+This returns a promise that will resolve to the module once the bundle has been loaded.
 See the [async code splitting guide](/guides/code-splitting-async) for more information.